emqx/neuron-docs/en_US/module-plugins/plc-settings/opcda.md

    ::: tip

-   If the file does not exist, install the OPC Core Components Redistributable component of the corresponding platform, and if it exists, do not install it.
+   If the file does not exist then contact sales for support.

    :::